 Think of a mini dental implant as a small artificial tooth root that is biocompatible with both your body and smile.
 Like traditional implants, these smaller diameter versions are made of titanium.
-Titanium is used because of how well it is accepted by the body and it’s ability to fuse to bone, also know as osseointegration.
-Another plus for mini implants is that they are significantly cheaper than full size implants and that they can often be used in cases where the ridge is too narrow and full size implants aren’t an option.
+Titanium is the implant of choice because of how well it is accepted by the body and it’s ability to fuse to bone, also know as osseointegration.
+The major plus for mini implants is that they are significantly cheaper than full size implants and that they can often be used in cases where the ridge is too narrow and full size implants aren’t an option.

 The smaller diameter of mini implants allow for more flexibility especially in cases where a significant amount of bone has been lost.
 They can also often be loaded immediately.
-If you’ve been told that implants are not an option for you or you thought they were too expensive, you might consider setting up a free consultation with one of our dentists to see if mini implants might be right for you!
+If you’ve been told that implants are not an option for you or you thought they were too expensive, you might consider setting up a free consultation to see if mini implants might be right for you!

 Dental implants are considered to be the best way to replace missing teeth.
 Compared to all other types of restorative dentistry procedures, implants are intended to last a lifetime.
 Unfortunately, they can only be placed in areas where there is adequate bone support.

 Anyone who’s lost a tooth knows all too well that the bone in that area will start to shrink away.
 This leaves less bone to support the placement of an implant.
 If too much bone has been lost for a full size implant, mini dental implants may offer the perfect solution.
 These narrower, shorter implants can be placed in such areas of resorbing bone structure!
 Not only that, but they also cost significantly less.

 One of the most common reasons we recommend mini dental implants are to support removable dentures.